Createdd/Writing/articles/WebScrapingIntro.md

 ## 2. Examples

 - Francis Kim explained in his [article](https://franciskim.co/promise-based-scraper-in-node-js/) how he scraped an certification website and automatically renders out an up-to-date list of developers.
-He uses promises and mongodb.
+He uses **promises and mongodb**.
 It's amazing how he turns a callback based MongoDB native Node.js driver into a promise based one.
 Definitely check it out.

 - Andrew Forth shows an alternative approach in his [article](https://www.sitepoint.com/web-crawling-node-phantomjs-horseman/).
 He combines Node.js with Phantom.js and Horseman.
-Node is able to use the headless WebKit PhantomJS with the Horseman API.
+Node is able to use the headless WebKit **PhantomJS with the Horseman API**.
 He created a CLI micro-framework that crawls your github repositories as an example.

 - Stephen from netinstructions.com reveals the sheer simplicity of web scrapting in his [article](http://www.netinstructions.com/simple-web-scraping-with-node-js-and-javascript/).
 He crawls Reddit, Hackernews and Buzzfeed.
-His strategy is to identify the structure of the site he wants to crawl with the chrome devtools and then put the the scraped elements in a .txt file together.
+His strategy is to identify the structure of the site he wants to crawl with the chrome devtools, grabs elements with **`cheerio` and then put the the scraped elements in a .txt file** together.
 In another [post](http://www.netinstructions.com/how-to-make-a-simple-web-crawler-in-javascript-and-node-js/) he also explains how to setup crawlers in Node.js.

+## The legal side of web crawling

+Web scrapping is an amazing way to gather much data with comparable low effort.
+Using and analyzing the collected data may provide advantages on a competition aspect und gives great insights on how a platform behaves.

+#### Terms of use
+First thing to look for are terms of use.
+Some Site explicitly address the possibility of using their website with scrapping APIs.
+Always be sure to take a look at these before.

+#### Law in a wider sense

+Copyright, privacy, competitive and civil law aspects may be violated depending on each case.
+It's important to see the difficulties between court rulings in different countries (especially America and Europe) and simply missing legislation caused by the fast progression of "internet cases".

+In my opinion it's safe to say that, if you have the feeling that some web scrapping actions are not legal, it probably isn't.
+Websites and, or databases often protected by simple intellectual property law.
+It means that others are not allowed to use the data that is presented on the website.
+This makes perfect sense because people put effort and knowledge into their online presentation and created data.

+This

 ## A list of established Node.js crawlers on Github